dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 The syntax is not *convenient*&mdash;you have to put the "constructor" invocation up front, which removes the one advantage that extension methods have over normal static methods.
 It is not intended as the common use-case, but as an escape hatch out of unresolvable conflicts.

+An expression of the form `MyList(object)` or `MyList<String>(object)` must *only* be used for extension member access.
+It is a compile-time error to use it in any other way, similarly to how it is a compile-time error to use a *prefix* for anything other than member access.
+This also means that you cannot use an override expression as the receiver of a cascade, because a cascade does evaluate its receiver to a value.
+Unlike a prefix, it doesn't have to be followed by a `.` because extensions can also declare operators, but it must be followed by a `.`, a declared operator, or an arguments part (in case the extension implements `call`).

 ### Static Members and Member Resolution

 Static member declarations in the extension declaration can be accessed the same way as static members of a class or mixin declaration: By prefixing with the extension's name.